dotnet/docs/docs/core/dependency-loading/assembly-loader-events.md

 ### Resolution steps

-These events represent each step of the resolution flow during a load and allow the determination of which steps in were taken and their results.
+These events represent each step of the resolution flow during a load and allow the determination of which steps were taken and their results.
 This resolution flow corresponds to step (2) of the [managed assembly loading algorithm](loading-managed.md#algorithm).

 | Event               | Event ID | Description |
 | ------------------- | -------: | ----------- |
 | ResolutionAttempted |      292 | Resolution of a managed assembly was attempted during a load. |

-The events have the following data:
+The event has the following data:

 | Field                 | Description |
 | --------------------- | ----------- |